gabrielfalcao/lettuce/README.md

 # Motivation

+1. Testing must be funny and easy
+2. Most python developers code in python
-1. I love python, and ever did.
+3. I love python, and ever did.
 But I also ever missed something that make writing tests easier and funnier.
-2. Writting tests in python use to be caotic, which makes testing sucks, which tempts developer do don't write code.
-At the end, the code may sucks even more than writting tests could be :/
-2. I like [nose](http://code.google.com/p/python-nose/) which is has pythonic set of tools, and I do like it, althrough as the project I am working on grows, tests grows as well, and become harder to understand.
+4. I like [nose](http://code.google.com/p/python-nose/) which is has pythonic set of tools, and I like it, althrough as the project I am working on grows, tests grows as well, and become harder to understand.
-3. [Cucumber](http://cukes.info/) makes [Ruby](http://www.ruby-lang.org/) even more sexy.
-I needed to try this for Python.
+5. [Cucumber](http://cukes.info/) makes [Ruby](http://www.ruby-lang.org/) even more sexy.
+Python is sexy too.